ahmeevang/Dannys-Diner-using-SQL/README.md

     ON p.product_id = s.product_id
 GROUP BY s.customer_id
 ```
+Answer:
+* customer A would have 860 points
+* customer B would have 940 points
+* customer C would have 360 points

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
 ```sql